 - a.
 The campaign period shall last from 9:00 a.m. on the second day following the Mandatory Candidates Meeting to 4:00 p.m. on the last day of the elections.
 No physical or digital campaign materials shall be posted, distributed or displayed outside of this period.
-See Section - b.
-Certain limited campaign activities are permissible outside of the campaign period.
-See Section 3, clause III of this Code for further details. - c.
-Candidates are eligible for public campaign financing and must file financial statements regarding campaign expenditures.
+See Section 3, clause III of this Code for further details. - Certain limited campaign activities are permissible outside of the campaign period.
+See Section 3, clause III of this Code for further details. - Candidates are eligible for public campaign financing and must file financial statements regarding campaign expenditures.
 See Section 3, clause V of this Code for further details.